(Updated Sept. 4, 2020)

 The smaller frames of sliding gates make materials easier to lift, while the weight of cantilever gates requires a crane.
 Sliding gates, however, may require concrete footings or ground track installation in the existing driveway.
 Cantilever side posts are installed with no disruption to the drive, making this part of installation easier and faster.

-Sliding gates can be shifted from the track, making them more susceptible to breaches.
-Cantilever gates can’t be lifted and as a result, may be more useful when security is a concern.
+Sliding gates can be shifted from the track, making them more susceptible to breaches from both top and bottom.
+Cantilever gates can’t be lifted and, as a result, may be more useful if and when security is a concern.

 Sliding Gate or Cantilever Gate: Finding the Right Option